-Panel C provides the univariate statistics of all the relevant risk measures by institution type.
-There are several interesting observations to be made.
+When these risk measures are observed across institution type, there are several interesting observations to be made.
 Depository institutions and insurance firms have lower absolute levels of risk, measured both by ES and Vol. These institutions also have lower dependence with the market, MES and Beta.
-The leverage, quasimarket assets to equity ratio, is however higher for depository institutions and securities dealers and brokers.
-When all this is in theory combined into our estimate of systemic risk measure, in terms of realized SES, insurance firms are overall the least systemically risky, next were depository institutions, and most systemically risky are the securities dealers and brokers.
+Financial leverage, i.e., quasi-market assets to equity ratio, is however higher for depository institutions than for insurance firms.
+When all this is in theory combined into our estimate of the systemic risk measure, in terms of realized SES, insurance firms are overall the least systemically risky, next were depository institutions, and most systemically risky are the securities dealers and brokers.
 Importantly, by any measure of risk, individual or systemic, securities dealers and brokers are always the riskiest.
-In other words, the systemic risk of these institutions is high not just because they are riskier in an absolute risk sense, but they have greater tail dependence with the market (MES) as well as the highest leverage (LVG); in particular, their MES is about twice the median MES of financial firms and their leverage is twice as high as the median leverage of financial firms.
+In other words, the systemic risk of these institutions is high not just because they are riskier in an absolute risk sense, but they have greater tail dependence with the market (MES) as well as the highest leverage (LVG).
+In particular, both their MES and leverage are about twice the median of other financial firms.

-Table 4 shows the power of MES and leverage in explaining the realized performance of financial firms during the crisis, both in absolute terms in relative to other measures of risk.
-In particular, it contains cross-sectional regressions of realized returns during July 2007-Dec 2008 on the pre-crisis measures of risk, ES, Vol, MES, Beta, LVG, and Log Assets.
-(We also note that Appendix B provides the firm-level data on MES and LVG.)
+Table 4 shows the power of MES and leverage in explaining the realized performance of financial firms during the crisis, both in absolute terms as well as relative to other measures of risk.
+In particular, it contains cross-sectional regressions of realized returns during July 2007-Dec 2008 on the pre-crisis measures of risk: ES, Vol, MES, Beta, LVG, and Log Assets.
+(As described earlier, we also note that Appendix B provides the firm-level data on MES and LVG.)